Farmworkers in the United States: Working conditions and workplace issues

 For most agricultural workers, much work is outdoors and may involve extremes of weather.
 Crop harvesting may require bending and crouching.
 Because machinery and animals can cause injury, workers must take precautions and be alert.
 Although crop workers may risk exposure to pesticides, exposure can be minimal if appropriate safety precautions are followed.

 Heat stress is a serious concern.
 Heat-related illness is often mistakenly characterized by death only, however heat-related illness very much resembles an exposure-response curve, where severity worsens as exposure increases and persists.
 As a typical exposure-response relationship suggests, conditions become more debilitating with prolonged heat exposure.
 Ultimately, heat-related illness encompasses a variety of symptoms and conditions.
 The first, most mild stage is heat cramps, and as heat stress persists severity increases to heat syncope, heat cramps, heat exhaustion, then heat stroke.
 Unfortunately, sufficient data is not available on the intermediate phases with respect to farmworkers.
-This is because the Bureau of Labor Statistics’ Survey on Occupational Injuries and Illnesses collects OSHA reportable cases only when they result in one or more days lost in work, and agricultural workers have some of the lowest report rates.
+This is because the Bureau of Labor Statistics' Survey on Occupational Injuries and Illnesses collects OSHA reportable cases only when they result in one or more days lost in work, and agricultural workers have some of the lowest report rates.
 This is assumed because most workers do not report any cases less severe than heat exhaustion and typically treat themselves in the event of any degree of heat-related illness.

 According to the Census of Fatal Occupational Injuries, between 2003 and 2008, Agriculture accounted for 20% of heat-related deaths.
 A common statistic used in expressing the rate at which heat-related death occurs among farmworkers is 0.39 deaths per 100,000 full-time employees in 2008.
 This fatality rate is astronomical compared to the rate of 0.02 per 100,000 full-time employees in all other industries.
+A 2015 study found that in the U.S., agricultural workers had a 35-fold increased risk of heat-related death compared to all other industries.

 The Centers for Disease Control has recommended: "Agricultural employers should develop and implement heat stress management measures that include 1) training for field supervisors and employees to prevent, recognize, and treat heat illness, 2) implementing a heat acclimatization program...3) encouraging proper hydration with proper amounts and types of fluids, 4) establishing work/rest schedules appropriate for the current heat indices, 5) ensuring access to shade or cooling areas, 6) monitoring the environment and workers during hot conditions by assessing heat stress conditions and individual heat strain status using Large-face thermometers, military style flag systems that indicate current conditions, tools to measure heart rate and assess hydration sufficiency, also providing workers training to avoid heat-illness and recognize the symptoms in themselves and other coworkers, and 7) providing prompt medical attention to workers who show signs of heat illness..."